This post may contain affiliate links. Please read my disclosure and privacy policy.

 oven roasted potatoes on a white plate with a side of ketchup.

-Roasted Potatoes Recipe (Oven)
+Roasted Potatoes Recipe (In the Oven!)

 prep10 mins cook30 mins total40 mins